-The Company is exposed to risk due to interest rate fluctuation, on the following :
+The Company is exposed to risk due to interest rate fluctuation, on the following:

-- a Interest rate risk arises from the sensitivity of financial assets and liabilities to changes in market rate of interest.
-However, Company does not have any interest bearing financial asset or liability at the end of the financial year ended 31st March 2019. - b The interest rate risk can also impact the provision for retiral benefits.
+- a Interest rate risk arises from the sensitivity of financial assets and liabilities to changes in market rate of interest. - b The interest rate risk can also impact the provision for retiral benefits.
 The Company generally utilizes variable rate borrowings and therefore subject to interest rate risk, as both the carrying amount and the future cash flows will fluctuate because of change in the market interest rates.